blueag8/Sidetrack/README.md

 Initially the background images disappeared when deployed through Github however, this was rectified with a correction to the image filepath.

+I had to re-edit the background colours to ensure they had fallback colour codes and I also discovered that I  must have reverted to an earlier version of my repository and the opaque white background which loads with page, had disappeared which not only made it difficult again for the user to see the page change but also difficult to read the black font on a dark background.

 ## Credits

 ### Content